 If you've ever found old toys lying around, you might wonder if they could help make extra money.
 But contrary to popular belief, many collectibles aren't as valuable as they used to be.

-The demand for consumption means more types of collectibles have been mass-produced over the last several decades, which makes many today a fraction of their original value.
+The demand for consumption means more types of collectibles have been mass-produced over the last several decades, making many toys a fraction of their original value.
 These collectibles will often end up donated or collecting dust rather than making a profit.

 If you've been holding onto any of these nine items, now may be the time to minimize your collection.